Mira0507/uniprot_api/README.md

 ## 3. Uniprot API in practice

-How do I take advantage of this demonstration in real world analyses?
-One straightforward way would be to use R data frame.
-Assume you have a data frame with a column storing Uniprot IDs of interest, as shown below:
+How can I take advantage of this demonstration in real-world analyses?
+One straightforward way would be to use an R data frame.
+Let's assume you have a data frame with a column storing Uniprot IDs of interest, as shown below:

 ```r